 John Cage's "Organ²/ASLSP (As Slow as Possible)" has been playing on the organ of a church in Halberstadt, Germany since 2001.
 (The performance runs until 2640.)
 This Saturday, the chord that has been held since 2013 will change. https://t.co/m7ITed4U5M pic.twitter.com/QAeP1nbop7— Matthew Anderson (@MattAndersonNYT) September 2, 2020

-Before Saturday, the most recent note change occurred on 5 October 2013.
-On 5 September 2020, the organ was reconfigured to playing a G sharp and an E. The next scheduled chord change is on 5 February 2022, we'll be sure to keep a look out for that one too.
+Before Saturday 5 September 2020, the most recent note change occurred on 5 October 2013.
+On that 2020 date, the organ was reconfigured to playing a G sharp and an E. The next scheduled chord change is on 5 February 2022, we'll be sure to keep a look out for that one too.

 Do you have some time? 🕰— DW Culture (@dw_culture) September 4, 2020